resistor4u/TodoTxtMac/README.md

 # Overview

-TodoTxtMac is a minimalist, keyboard-driven to-do manager for Mac OS X that conforms to the todo.txt format spec.
-Version 2.0.0 and up are supported only on Mac OS X 10.11 (El Capitan).
-Version 1.6.1 can be used on lower versions of Mac OS X, down to Mac OS X 10.8, though support is not guaranteed.
+TodoTxtMac is a minimalist, keyboard-driven to-do manager for macOS that conforms to the todo.txt format spec.
+This fork adds the much needed dark mode, and blindly resolves deprecation warnings.

 # Goals